1.1 This policy applies to all regular academic and non-academic employees of the University.

 1.2 For the purposes of this policy, "full-time", in the case of an academic employee, shall be determined by the terms of employment as approved by the Board of Governors at the time of appointment.
 In the case of non-academic employees, "full-time" shall refer to an employee working 2/3 or more of the normal working hours for their role profile, as defined in the Hours of Work Policy.

-1.3 For the purposes of this policy, "part-time" refers to an employee who is not working sufficient hours to be considered a full-time employee in accordance with Article 1.2, and who is paid on a weekly or semi-monthly basis at an annualized rate of not less than $25,000.
+1.3 For the purposes of this policy, "part-time" refers to an employee who is not working sufficient hours to be considered a full-time employee in accordance with Article 1.2, and who is paid on a weekly or bi-weekly basis at an annualized rate of not less than $25,000.

 2.2 Subject to Article 2.3, membership in the McGill University Pension Plan is mandatory for all regular full-time employees following the completion of five (5) years of continuous service.
 Membership will be optional for regular full-time employees with less than five (5) years of continuous service.